-ENGL B432 - LITERATURE FOR YOUNG ADULTS (3).
+ENGL B432 - ADOLESCENT LITERATURE & DEVELOPMENT (3).

-(Prerequisite: ENGL B101 or B105 & B102 or B106, and one literature course at the 200-level or higher, each with a grade of C or higher) Literature written for and about adolescents.
+(Prerequisite: ENGL B101 or B105 & B102 or B106, and one literature course at the 200-level or higher, each with a grade of 'C' or higher) Literature written for and about adolescents, examined through the critical lenses of psychological development, pedagogy, and publishing.